 Who doesn’t want to catch one of the world’s largest freshwater trout or test their fishing skills against battle-hardened wild trout?
 If these sound like bucket-list-worthy items, you’re in the right place!
-The rivers and lakes in Reno Tahoe offer fishing experiences that rival any other fishing destination.
+The rivers and lakes here offer Reno fishing experiences that rival any other destination.

 The Truckee River, a picturesque mountain river, gives you an opportunity to fish for wild trout.
 The assemblage of large, wary brown trout and feisty, colorful rainbow trout that inhabit the Truckee are worthy of your efforts.
 However, these fish do not come easily to the net; every angler who fishes this river has an archive of stories (some of the tall tale variety, perhaps) of the big ones that got away.
 If this sounds intimidating, don’t worry!
 There are numerous guides, including Reno Fly Shop in downtown Reno, and online fishing reports that can offer you invaluable knowledge and assistance to help you catch that fish of a lifetime.

 While fall is an ideal time to fish the Truckee River, plan ahead, practice good fish handling and check regulations before heading to the river.
 Catch and release is an unwritten rule by almost all local fishermen who wish to protect the quality of the angling experience.
 A valid California or Nevada fishing license is necessary to fish the Truckee River.
 A few access points on the Truckee River in California and Nevada include Floriston, Farad, Mogul and Mayberry Park.